 4. It’s extremely remote…like really remote

-Picture no telephones wires, tv’s, traffic (there are no cars in Longwa) or restaurants.
-Just tribal huts, green valleys and peace and quiet.
+Picture no telephones wires, TVs, traffic (there are no cars in Longwa), or restaurants.
+Just tribal huts, green valleys, peace, and quiet.

-5. There’s only 2 guest houses – stay at Traveller’s inn
+5. There are only 2 guest houses – stay at Traveller’s inn

-Tourism isn’t massive over this side of Nagaland and, as such, there’s hardly any guest houses.
+Tourism isn’t massive over this side of Nagaland and, as such, there are hardly any guest houses.
 You won’t find them online before you visit either.

-Travellers in is more of a cemented building with electricity, private bathroom, beds and blankets and hot water on request.
+Travellers in are more of a cemented building with electricity, a private bathroom, beds and blankets, and hot water on request.

-So, depending on what type of traveller you are there’s those options.
-Personally, I wanted a few comforts and it was recommended to me by holiday scout.
+So, depending on what type of traveller you are there are those options.
+Personally, I wanted a few comforts and it was recommended to me by Holiday Scout.

 6. There will be limited phone service as you’re on the border of Myanmar